-Now, thanks to advanced online platforms learning new skills is more accessible than ever.
+Advanced online platforms have made learning new skills more accessible than ever.
 Gone are the days that you have to enroll in an expensive full course load or apply for financial aid to learn a new skill.
 These new classrooms allow anyone to enroll for little or no cost.
 If you’re looking to add a new skill set, here are 5 awesome sites you must check out now.
 As I like to say, “Obstacles are nothing but great opportunities to learn a new skill or gain knowledge.
 If you’re determined, there’s always a way.”

 Coursera. org is an educational platform that offers a wide range of classes from universities and organizations from around the world.
 They offer hundreds of courses that range from how to change the world to calculus to computer programming and everything in between -all available to everyone for free.
 Yes, that’s EVERYONE.
 For FREE.
 Yep, amazing.

 Their mission statement: “We envision a future where everyone has access to a world-class education.
 We aim to empower people with education that will improve their lives, the lives of their families, and the communities they live in.” www.coursera.org